Home

 Best time: all year round on selected dates

-The natural wonder can be experienced monthly during a few days.
 Despite forecasted dates, remember that nature can never be 100 percent predictable, and it's too dangerous to roam in the bay without a certified guide.
-It particularly refers to spring tides, when the water flows 15 km away, and then comes back.
+You have to be especially careful around spring tides, when the water flows 9 miles (15 km) away and then comes back.
+Additionally, it's important to travel to Mont Saint Michel with a guide because of the risk of quicksand.

 Practical info